top of page

 Get to know me

-Licensed Therapist, Certified Holistic Health Coach, Certified Step-family Coach, Certified Nature-Informed Therapist, Mother, Stepmother & Wife
+Licensed Therapist, Certified Holistic Health Coach, Certified Stepfamily Coach, Licensed Parent Educator, Certified Nature-Informed Therapist, Single Mom, former Homeschool mom, Sudbury School parent, former Stepmom

 47881830595234.png